kovidgoyal/calibre/manual/gui.rst

 ===============================================

-The Graphical User Interface *(GUI)* provides access to all library management and ebook format conversion features.
+The Graphical User Interface *(GUI)* provides access to all library management and e-book format conversion features.
 The basic workflow for using calibre is to first add books to the library from your hard disk. calibre will automatically try to read metadata from the books and add them to its internal database.
 Once they are in the database, you can perform various